marxin/texi2rst-generated/sphinx/gccint/analysis-and-optimization-of-gimple-tuples/alias-analysis.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: alias, flow-sensitive alias analysis, flow-insensitive alias analysis

 .. _alias-analysis:

-.. index:: alias

-.. index:: flow-sensitive alias analysis

-.. index:: flow-insensitive alias analysis

 Alias analysis
 **************